-The focus of this paper is to explore the first of the three spaces - public places of worship; primarily church buildings, with some reference to church halls.
-This is because there are 348 church buildings in our Diocese, with an estimated nearly two million visits each year in our Diocese to attend church services alone.
+The focus of this paper is to explore the first of the three spaces initially mentioned - public places of worship; primarily church buildings, with some reference to church halls.
+This is because there are 348 church buildings in our Diocese, with an estimated nearly two million\ visits each year in our Diocese to attend church services alone.
 However, this fact alone raises a significant question:

 What is the right balance of places and spaces for more people to hear the Good News of Christ and grow in their faith?
+What is right to cherish and use more effectively, and what is right to let go of in order to embrace something new?